lindawachira/data-analysis-projects/County Health Analytics/README.md

 ## Recommendations

-1. **Strengthen data validation at collection.** Cross-field checks (e.g., Disease vs. Gender logic) would catch entry errors before they reach analysis.
-This is critical if this pipeline is later applied to real patient data.
+1. Strengthen data validation at collection.
+Cross-field checks (e.g., Disease vs. Gender logic) would catch entry errors before they reach analysis.
-2. **Standardize missing-value conventions** across all fields to avoid undercounting data gaps—especially for insurance status.
+2. Fix how missing data is recorded so we do not miss any gaps, especially for people without insurance.
-3. **Investigate the Nakuru cost premium** against case severity mix and facility-level pricing to determine whether it reflects real cost drivers or a data artifact.
+3. Check if Nakuru's higher prices are due to sicker patients or high hospital fees, or if the data is just wrong.
-4. **Close the insurance reporting gap**—prioritize capturing insurance status at intake, since it currently limits confidence in any cost-by-coverage analysis.
+4. Fix how insurance is recorded at the start to accurately analyze how different coverage plans affect health care costs.
-5. **Prioritize Tuberculosis case management resources**, given it has both the highest case volume and the highest mortality rate in this sample.
+5. Put more resources into managing Tuberculosis because it has the most patients and the highest death rate

 ## Next Steps
-- If applied to real data, validate against ground-truth clinical records before drawing operational conclusions.
+- If applied to real data, Double-check the data against real hospital records before drawing operational conclusions.
 - Explore age-group segmentation (pediatric / adult / elderly) against disease and outcome for a more granular view.
 - Investigate why admission rates vary so widely by disease—Hypertension (62%) vs. Maternal Health (32%).